dawranliou/dawranliou.com/zola-sandbox/content/blog/2018-04-02-just-write-the-code.md

----
-title: Don’t think.
-Just write the code!
-date: 2018-04-02
-Category: Python
-tags: python, dev
-Slug: just-write-the-code
-Authors: Daw-Ran Liou
++++
-Summary: Lessons from learning on the job without much experience
+title = "Don’t think.
+Just write the code!" tags = ["python", "dev"] slug = "just-write-the-code" description = "Lessons from learning on the job without much experience" cover = "images/16-just-write-code.jpg"
-Cover: images/16-just-write-code.jpg
----
++++

 Imaging you are given a brand new web project, some vague requirements, and a ton of freedom to choose the technical stacks, will you take it?